 Organizations primarily use data lakes for their flexibility and speed.
 Data lakes process and store data quickly, regardless of data format.
 For these reasons, the best use case for a data lake is any situation in which we create data in a variety of formats and will find value in having all that data in one location.
 An industry or organization that focuses on discovering new themes or patterns across various sources of data would benefit from data lakes because one of the key advantages of a data lake is that all data (regardless of type) is in one place.

-Another major benefit of data lakes is that they store a wide variety of data in their native format.
-In order to enter the data into storage, we don’t need to restructure the data.
-Therefore, the data retains all its original information including metadata.
-However, this also means data lake users need to be familiar with ways to analyze data with different structures.
+Considering data lakes can hold various types of data, data lake users need to be familiar with ways to analyze data with different structures.
 For example, a data lake user may need to know how to analyze unstructured text, extract metadata from stored images and how to analyze large structured data tables.
 The ability to analyze data in all formats (beyond the standard data table format) used to be a rare skill set but is becoming more necessary among data scientists as businesses are looking to their data teams to extract value from all formats of data.

 Let’s look at an omnichannel marketing data lake.